The ABCs of the transformation of Rio de Janeiro*

 Kids Social inequality is perhaps most evident in the daily lives of children in Rio.
 Families of means send their children to private school, which provide superior preparation for tuition-free public universities, compared to public schools.
 The last ten years have seen more scholarships to private universities and public university quotas for public-school graduates, however.

-Maracanã Stadium The timeline and repercussions of enormous structural reforms to Maracanã have been under scrutiny as the Confederations Cup approaches, as a “tester” event in June 2013.
-Controversy has surrounded the privatization of space within the stadium itself and the group of indigenous Brazilians who were squatting in an adjacent mansion, evicted in March 2013.
+Maracanã Stadium The timeline and repercussions of enormous structural reforms to Maracanã have been much criticized.
+Controversy surrounded the privatization of space within the stadium itself and the group of indigenous Brazilians who were squatting in an adjacent mansion, evicted in March 2013.
+Many locals say they feel left out now, from a place that was central to the Rio way of life.

 Metrô Rio has 6.3 million residents to New York City’s 8.2 million, but for years has operated on only one subway line and one urban rail system.
 An additional line connecting Barra da Tijuca to Ipanema is currently under construction, but specialists predict it won’t adequately address demand.